Jens-sys/COVID-19-seminar-appendix/README.md

 # COVID-19-seminar-appendix

-This repository contains the data and the code used for the seminar paper "" by Jens Brøndum Petersen
+This repository contains the data and the code used for the seminar paper "The effect of Danish anti-contagion policies on the spread of the COVID-19 virus: An empirical approach" by Jens Brøndum Petersen

 The repository contains the following files:
 Policy data: Dataset containing the binary policy varibles along with the epidemological data.